gurditsingh/hydeout/_posts/test.md

 ### - Instantiating Kafka producer :
 When instantiating a Kafka producer with a Properties object, you are effectively setting things up for the Kafka producer to start sending messages.

-If you look inside the implementation of the KafkaProducer, you will notice a type called ProducerConfig.
-When the KafkaProducer object is created, the properties are used to instantiate an instance of the ProducerConfig class, and from there, all producer configuration is defined and referenced internally.

 ```scala
 val KProducer=new KafkaProducer[String,String](props)
 ```

+ - **ProducerConfig :** If you look inside the implementation of the KafkaProducer, you will notice a type called ProducerConfig.
+When the KafkaProducer object is created, the properties are used to instantiate an instance of the ProducerConfig class, and from there, all producer configuration is defined and referenced internally.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NTMxODgxNTYsLTE1ODk3ODY1MTgsNj
-ExMDA5MzYzLDExNjg0OTgyMDIsNzUyMjQ5NzE1LC0yODg0MDY0
-ODcsMTYxNzQ5NTc0NCwzNjI2MTk0ODEsMTYyNDM0MzA0MCwyMD
-M1ODIxNTM0LC0xMjk4MTEyMzE0LC00NDUyMzA3MzAsLTk2OTk1
-OTM2LC0xNjYwNTQ5MzY5LC0xNjM0NzUzNzE1LDExODU1NzcwNz
-AsLTIwNTQ0ODY2ODEsLTQ3MDQ1MjYwOCw2NTA4OTgxOCwtMjA4
-ODc0NjYxMl19
+eyJoaXN0b3J5IjpbNDgyNTY1NTczLC0xNTg5Nzg2NTE4LDYxMT
+AwOTM2MywxMTY4NDk4MjAyLDc1MjI0OTcxNSwtMjg4NDA2NDg3
+LDE2MTc0OTU3NDQsMzYyNjE5NDgxLDE2MjQzNDMwNDAsMjAzNT
+gyMTUzNCwtMTI5ODExMjMxNCwtNDQ1MjMwNzMwLC05Njk5NTkz
+NiwtMTY2MDU0OTM2OSwtMTYzNDc1MzcxNSwxMTg1NTc3MDcwLC
+0yMDU0NDg2NjgxLC00NzA0NTI2MDgsNjUwODk4MTgsLTIwODg3
+NDY2MTJdfQ==
 -->